NAMM 2026: New Synths, Cool DJ Gear, and Pro Audio Innovations

 Korg — microAUDIO + Kaoss Pad V

-Korg is already having a very active NAMM 2026 cycle thanks to multiple confirmed product announcements rather than empty hype.
-Early in the run-up to the show, Korg officially revealed its microAUDIO interface lineup — the microAUDIO 22 and the more creatively oriented microAUDIO 722 — both compact USB-C 2-in/2-out interfaces with studio-ready I/O and DSP-driven tools.
-The 722 goes a step further by integrating a resonant analogue-filter style signal path that can be used as a standalone creative processor or a performance-ready studio interface.
-Having this hardware on the table before the exhibit floor opens gives readers real news to chew on, and not just speculation.
+Korg is already having a busy NAMM 2026 cycle, with multiple confirmed product announcements that feel like real news instead of vague teasing.
+Early on, the company revealed its microAUDIO interface lineup — the microAUDIO 22 and the more creatively oriented microAUDIO 722 — both compact USB-C 2-in/2-out interfaces designed for studio-friendly I/O and DSP-based tools.
+The 722 pushes the concept further by adding a resonant analogue-filter style signal path, which Korg says can work as both a standalone creative processor and a performance-ready interface.

-On top of that, Korg has also announced the Kaoss Pad V, a next-generation take on its iconic touch-controlled effects and performance sampler.
-The Kaoss Pad V features a redesigned dual-touch interface, expanded effects including vocal processing and filter tools, and broader connectivity — including dedicated instrument and microphone inputs alongside USB audio integration — making it both a live performance machine and a creative sound-design tool.
-This update is the first full-size Kaoss-Pad-series product in over a decade, and the fact it’s landing now gives even more weight to Korg’s NAMM presence heading into the show week.
+Korg also announced the Kaoss Pad V, a new take on its touch-controlled effects and performance sampler concept.
+It features a redesigned dual-touch interface, expanded effects (including vocal processing and filter tools), and broader connectivity with dedicated instrument and microphone inputs plus USB audio integration.
+It’s also notable because it’s the first full-size Kaoss Pad-series release in over a decade, making it one of Korg’s most meaningful performance-focused updates in years.

 More info about Korg here